Chase mortgage review

 - Personal tax returns from the past two years

-- Profit and loss statements (if self-employed)
+- Profit and loss statements, if you’re self-employed

 - A list of your assets, including savings, real estate, car titles and other investment records